Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: Introduction

-Question \ref{question: uniformity for Q, mod-p version} can be reformulated as asking whether there exists a uniform bound on the index of the image of the adelic representation $\rho_E$.
-More precisely, given a number field $K$, does there exist a constant $N$ such that for every elliptic curve $\faktor{E}{K}$ without CM we have $[\GL_2(\widehat{\Z}) : \operatorname{Im}\rho_E] \le N$?
+At present, we are not able to find a uniform bound on the adelic index of non-CM elliptic curves.
+However, one can try to find some bounds on this index depending on the curve $E$.
 Recently, Zywina \cite{zywina11} provided a bound on the adelic index in the case in which the elliptic curve $E$ is defined over $\Q$, polynomial in terms of the height $\operatorname{h}(j(E))$.
 Moreover, he also gave a bound in terms of the conductor of $E$.

 \begin{theorem}[Zywina] Let $E$ be a non-CM elliptic curve defined over $\Q$. \begin{enumerate} \item There are absolute constants $C$ and $\gamma$ such that

 where $\operatorname{h}(j(E))$ is the logarithmic Weil height of the $j$-invariant of $E$. \item Let $N$ be the product of the primes of bad reduction of $E$.
 There is an absolute constant $C$ such that